 Several studies show that intravenous (IV) magnesium and magnesium inhaled through a nebulizer can help treat acute attacks of asthma in children 6 - 18 years of age, as well as adults.

 Magnesium deficiency reduces serotonin levels which makes you upset.
 Even the antidepressants prescribed by doctors have been shown to raise magnesium levels in brain and hence, help the depressed state.
-A 2008 study found that magnesium was as effective as the tricyclic antidepressants in treating depression among people with diabetes.
+Magnesium is as effective as the tricyclic antidepressants in treating depression among people with diabetes.